 - After being suspended yesterday by major league baseball for one year for testing positive for using cocaine, New York Yankees OF/DH Darryl Strawberry is invited to join the Newark Bears during the suspension.
 The New Jersey franchise, which is a member of the Atlantic League, is located near Strawberry's Fort Lee home.

 - Manager Sparky Anderson, 19th century star Bid McPhee, and Negro League slugger Norman (Turkey) Stearnes are elected to the Hall of Fame by the Veterans Committee.

 - 2008 - The judge overseeing the BALCO case rules that Barry Bonds's testimony should be made public.

 - 2012 - Newly-acquired Pirates pitcher A.J.
 Burnett fractures an eye socket when he fouls a ball into his face during a bunting drill.
-He will undergo surgery in two days and is expected to be out for 2 to 3 months.
+He will undergo surgery in two days and will be out until April 21st.